All photographs ©Ian Littlewood – windrushphotography.smugmug.com

 Temple Guiting Parish Council will continue to send out updated local information as it arrives.
 To be included please email firstname.lastname@example.org

 The UK Government postponed the May 2020 elections to May 2021, and Annual Parish and Parish Council meetings were not necessary this year.
 Temple Guiting Parish Council cancelled April and June's meetings.
-The first meeting for this financial year was held on July 29th at the village hall at 7.30 p.m. under strict Covid-secure guidelines.
-A risk assessment of holding the meeting at the village hall has been prepared and is available on request.
+The first meeting for this financial year was held on July 29th at the village hall at 7.30 p.m. under Covid-secure guidelines.
+A risk assessment for holding meetings at the village hall has been prepared and is available on request.
 The next meeting is currently scheduled for 7.30 p.m.
-Wednesday 2nd December 2020.
-Meetings will continue to be held face to face at the village hall unless Covid-9 regulations prevent this.
+Wednesday 3rd February 2021.
+Meetings will continue to be held face to face at the village hall unless Covid-19 regulations prevent this.

 The following information may be useful.